Resonance interaction energy between two entangled atoms in a photonic bandgap environment: Discussion

 \section{Discussion}

-In this paper we have considered the resonance interaction energy between two entangled atoms, one excited and the other in its ground state, prepared in their symmetric or antisymmetric state, and interacting with the electromagnetic field in the vacuum state.
-The two atoms are placed in a generic photonic bandgap environment with a quadratic dispersion relation, and their transition frequency inside the gap and in the proximity of its lower edge.
-Several environments, such as photonic crystals, an array of coupled optical cavities, nanophotonic waveguides, coupled transmission line resonators, are common experimental realizations of the environment we are considering.
-We have stressed the formal similarity of the expression for the interaction energy with the excitation transfer between atoms, allowing a direct extension of our results to this problem too.
+In this paper we have considered the resonance interaction energy between two entangled atoms, one excited and the other in its ground state, prepared in their symmetric or antisymmetric state and interacting with the electromagnetic field in the vacuum state.
+The two atoms are placed in a generic photonic bandgap environment with a quadratic dispersion relation and their transition frequencies inside the gap and in the proximity of its lower edge.
+Several environments, such as photonic crystals, an array of coupled optical cavities, nanophotonic waveguides and coupled transmission line resonators, are common experimental realizations of the environment we are considering.
+We have stressed the formal similarity of the expression for the interaction energy with the excitation transfer between atoms, which provides a direct extension of our results to this problem too.
 In our case the spontaneous decay of the atoms is strongly suppressed due to the small photon density of states inside the gap.
 We have shown that the presence of the environment changes the asymptotic distance dependence of the resonance interaction energy (where quantum coherent effects are essential) from $1/r$ to $1/r^2$ in an isotropic three-dimensional case, and from a pure oscillation to $1/r$ in the one-dimensional case.
-We compare our results with previous results in the literature for the dipole-dipole interaction of atoms in photonic crystals waveguides, and discuss the differences.
-Our results explicitly show the possibility to control the resonance interaction and force through the bandgap environment.
-In the case considered in this paper, the resonance force between the two atoms can be reduced with respect to the free space case for very large distances, albeit it is still much stronger than other long-range interactions, such as dispersion interactions, even when factorized excited states are considered.
-However, the most meaningful point here is that the decoherence effect of the spontaneous decay is significantly reduced.
-Strong inhibition of the spontaneous emission rate by structured environments such as photonic crystals of about two orders of magnitude has been recently measured \cite{Wang-Stobbe11}.
-Thus, due to the environment, the quantum coherent atomic superposition can live for a quite longer time, of the same order of the lifetime of the excited state in the environment considered, allowing possible detection of this elusive coherent quantum effect.
-Our results are thus relevant for designing a future experiment aiming to a direct measurement of the resonance force, not directly observed yet, using atoms or quantum dots embedded in an appropriate structured environment with a photonic bandgap.
+We have also checked our analytical results obtained with an approximated dispersion relation with a numerical calculation using the exact dispersion relation, obtaining a full agreement between the two approaches.
+We compare our outcomes with previous results in the literature for the dipole-dipole interaction of atoms in photonic crystals and photonic crystal waveguides and highlight the differences on the scaling of the interaction energy with the distance.
+Our results explicitly show the possibility to control the resonance interaction energy and force using the bandgap environment.
+In the case considered in this paper the resonance force between the two atoms can be reduced with respect to the free space case for very large distances.
+However, it is still much stronger than other long-range interactions, such as dispersion interactions, even when factorized excited states are considered.
+More importantly, the most meaningful point here is that the decoherence effect of the spontaneous decay is significantly reduced.
+Strong inhibition of the spontaneous emission rate of about two orders of magnitude has been recently measured due to the presence of structured environments such as photonic crystals \cite{Wang-Stobbe11}.
+Thus the quantum coherent atomic superposition can live for an extended period of time thanks to the presence of the environment.
+Its lifetime is of the same order of the excited state lifetime in the environment considered, which allows possible detection of this elusive coherent quantum effect.
+Therefore our findings are relevant for designing a future experiment aiming to directly measure the resonance force, which has not been observed yet, using atoms or quantum dots embedded in an appropriate structured environment with a photonic bandgap.